Chu93/CV_final_GenderClassifier/README.md

        ./gender att_faces/att.csv att_faces/female/s8/4.pgm

+Theoratically, this program can resize training samples automatically and apply different .csv files and test images(just call them with correct path in command).

-I wanted to use CAS-PEAL(Though with a drawback: it contains only Asian people's faces) to train it but it always give me some error like:
+But when I wanted to use CAS-PEAL(Though with a drawback: it contains only Asian people's faces) to train it, it always give me some error like:

 The matrix is not continuous, thus its number of rows can not be changed in function reshape...